DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-3-mentor-materials.md

 ### Monitoring pupil work during lessons (25 minutes)

-One way that you can check prior knowledge and understanding during lessons is to monitor pupils’ work.
-This can be done using ‘live marking’ as a strategy.
+One way that you can check prior knowledge and understanding during lessons is to monitor pupils' work.
+This can be done using 'live marking' as a strategy.
 Together, watch the video from the self-directed study materials.

 Questions for discussion: